papiodesu/leptos_book/src/view/03_components.md

 Using a component in the view looks a lot like using an HTML element.
-You’ll notice that you can easily tell the difference between an element and a component because components always have 「PascalCase」 names.
-You pass the 「progress」 prop in as if it were an HTML element attribute.
+You’ll notice that you can easily tell the difference between an element and a component because components always have "PascalCase」 names.
+You pass the 「progress" prop in as if it were an HTML element attribute.
 Simple.

 ### Reactive and Static Props

-You’ll notice that throughout this example, 「progress」 takes a reactive 「ReadSignal<i32>」, and not a plain 「i32」.
+You’ll notice that throughout this example, "progress" takes a reactive "ReadSignal<i32>」, and not a plain 「i32".
 This is **very important**.

 Component props have no special meaning attached to them.
 A component is simply a function that runs once to set up the user interface.
 The only way to tell the interface to respond to changes is to pass it a signal type.
-So if you have a component property that will change over time, like our 「progress」, it should be a signal.
+So if you have a component property that will change over time, like our "progress", it should be a signal.

-### 「optional」 Props
+### "optional" Props

-Right now the 「max」 setting is hard-coded.
+Right now the "max" setting is hard-coded.
 Let’s take that as a prop too.
 But let’s make this prop optional.
-We can do that by annotating it with 「#[prop(optional)]」.
+We can do that by annotating it with "#[prop(optional)]".

 ```rust
 #[component]